-On this web page, you are going to read a guide to making local council public personal injury claims.
+By Daniel Franks.
+Last Updated On 21 March 2021.
+On this web page, you are going to read a guide to making local claims against the council, and compensation payouts.
 You will learn about many of the different types of claims that could exist that the council could be liable for, and you will also learn why you could be eligible to make such a claim.
 We will also look at the concept of a No Win No Fee claims service, and how this can be a good, risk-free way to have your claim processed.

 Choose A Section: